Tangled hair is never fun, so you can imagine how terrible it can be when a fur-coated cat gets one.

 Step 1: Choose the Right Time to Approach the Problem

-Untangling fur and removing mats isn’t a simple job and it might take some time and it can also be quite painful for some cats.
+Untangling fur and removing mats isn’t a simple job and it might take some time.
+It can also be quite painful for some cats.

 That’s why you have to choose the right time to approach your cat for detangling instead of forcing or scaring the cat, making the process too unpleasant for both of you.